 After the authentication server authenticates the IP phone, the authentication server initiates the authentication stage of the process.
 During this phase, the authenticator facilitates an exchange of keys between the IP phone and the authentication server.
 After these keys are established, the authenticator grants the IP phone access to the protected network on an authorized port.
-The following figure summarizes an implementation of the 802.1X authentication process using a RADIUS server as the authentication server:
+The following figure summarizes an implementation of the 802.1X authentication process using

-For more details about the 802.1X authentication process using EAP-MD5, EAP-TLS, EAP-PEAP/MSCHAPv2, EAP-TTLS/EAP-MSCHAPv2, EAP-PEAP/GTC, EAP-TTLS/EAP-GTC and EAP-FAST protocols, refer to Appendix B: 802.1X Authentication Process on page 27.
+For more details about the 802.1X authentication process using EAP-MD5, EAP-TLS, EAP-PEAP/MSCHAPv2, EAP-TTLS/EAP-MSCHAPv2, EAP-PEAP/GTC, EAP-TTLS/EAP-GTC and EAP-FAST protocols, refer to Appendix B: 802.1X Authentication Process on page 29.